 - How many fields are really used in an applet

-- The Siebel views where users spend the most time
+- Siebel views where users spend the most time

-- The performance of the view and in turn the application, by querying the Siebel records from UI
+- View performance and in turn the application, by querying the Siebel records from UI

 Once we have UPT enabled, we then need to look for actionable areas within the UPT report, such as: